Quasirandom Load Balancing: Lower bounds for previous algorithms

 \section{Lower bounds for previous algorithms}

 For a better comparison with previous algorithms, this section gives lower bounds for other discrete diffusion processes.
-First, we observe the following general lower bound on the discrepancy for the RSW-algorithm.
+First, we observe the following general lower bound on the discrepancy for the RSW algorithm.